Accessibility & E-learning Insights From Barclays

 Also, things like making sure that if someone is using a screen reader, that the feedback around whether the answer they selected is correct or incorrect is read out automatically.
 This involved making changes to ensure relevant information is sent instantly to the screen reader.

-How have staff within Barclays responded to the new e-learning content?
+How have Barclays staff responded to the new e-learning content?

 After launching the first couple of modules with, I gathered feedback from colleagues who are part of our network of colleagues with a disability.
 The feedback was largely positive - especially for colleagues who were used to just being sent a PDF!